KennyGonzales/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To begin this tutorial, we will need to set up a virtual machine in Microsoft Azure.
-You can choose any name for the VM that you prefer, as long as it is meaningful to you.
+You can choose any name for the VM that you prefer.
 The virtual machine should be configured with Windows 10 as its operating system and have a minimum of 2-4 vCPUs to ensure optimal performance.
 </p>
 <br />